 You are not alone.
 You are not the only one struggling.
 Do you have a similar lightbulb moment when you recognized that our screen-crazed world has changed parenting?
 I’d love to hear your story.

 Mandy Majors grew up in a small Indiana town and graduated from Indiana University with a BA in political science and criminal justice.
-She’s been happily married to her best friend, Matt, for twenty-one years, and together they’re raising two teens in a quaint little Texas community.
+She’s been happily married to her best friend, Matt, for 23 years, and together they’re raising two teens in a quaint little Texas community.
 Mandy is the author of the award-winning book, TALK, and Keeping Kids Safe in Digital World, co-host of nextTalk podcast, speaker and founder of nextTalk, a nonprofit organization passionate about creating a culture of honest conversation in homes, churches and schools to keep kids safe in a digital world.

 Mandy’s time is split between researching, team building, speaking, writing and talking to her family about everything.
 And she’s completely addicted to Diet Coke.